True or False? Lutherans Drink Alcohol

 • 23% of Assemblies of God drink alcohol

 The study also found that 59% of Protestants don’t drink alcohol, while 41% do.
-Interestingly, the results also showed that the majority of Protestants believe they can drink alcohol moderately and with wisdom, but choose to abstain.
-In fact, less that a quarter of those surveyed believe drinking is always wrong,
+Interestingly, the results also showed that most Protestants believe they can drink alcohol moderately and with wisdom but choose to abstain.
+Less than a quarter of those surveyed believe drinking is always wrong,

 • 54% said drinking alcohol is “an act of biblical liberty”; 68% of Lutherans agreed with this statement